jeelnadaa/NotesWithZ/README.md

-# Syncscribe 🌙
+# NotesWithZ 🌙

 > Created with **Kiro IDE** ✨

-Yo, welcome to **Syncscribe**!
+Yo, welcome to **NotesWithZ**!
 This is the notes app that actually passes the vibe check.
 No database, no login, just pure browser storage magic. 💅

 ## Features 🚀
 - **Aesthetic UI**: It's giving visuals.
 Clean, minimal, and aesthetic.